kaishengtai/neuralart/README.md

 Optimization of the generated image is performed using SGD with momentum of 0.9.
 The learning rate is decayed exponentially by 0.9 every 200 iterations.

 By default, the optimized image is initialized using the content image; the implementation also works with white noise initialization, as described in the paper.

+In order to reduce high-frequency "screen door" noise in the generated image, total variation regularization is applied (idea from [cnn-vis](https://github.com/jcjohnson/cnn-vis) by [jcjohnson](https://github.com/jcjohnson)).

 ## Acknowledgements